Abstract

 Statistical analysis

 Differences were evaluated using mixed-models ANOVA, with post-hoc t-test for pairwise comparisons.
-Where the data showed non-normal distribution, evaluated using Shapiro’s test, ANOVA-type statistics [42, mixed models] or Scheirer-Ray-Hare (independent factors) were used for multiple factors; Kruskal-Wallis and Friedman’s tests with F-ratios [43] were used for independent and dependent single factors, respectively; and post-hoc Mann–Whitney U or Wilcoxon signed-rank tests for independent and paired factors, respectively.
-Post-hoc multiple comparisons were adjusted by Holm correction, and statistical significance was conditioned to a false positive risk lower than α= 0.05.
+Where the data showed non-normal distribution, evaluated using Shapiro’s test, ANOVA-type statistics [43, mixed models] or Scheirer-Ray-Hare (independent factors) were used for multiple factors; Kruskal-Wallis with F-ratios [44] and ANOVA-type statistics tests were used for independent and dependent single factors, respectively; and post-hoc Mann–Whitney U or Wilcoxon signed-rank tests for independent and paired factors, respectively.
+All possible pairwise comparisons were computed, with multiple comparisons adjusted by Holm correction, and statistical significance conditioned to a false positive risk lower than α= 0.05.
+In all figures, significance bars indicate significant comparisons (p < 0.05).
+The absence of these bars for any comparison means no significant difference was found (p > 0.05).
+Significance bars without ticks represent pairwise comparisons, while significance bars with downward ticks represent an effect.
 Error bars represent standard error of the mean (s.e.m) for all figures.
 For all violin plots, the filled area represents the entire data range, horizontal lines and triangle markers represent medians and means, respectively.

 Software availability